argoproj/argo-events/docs/setup/emitter.md

                   hostPath:
                     path: /emitter #directory on host

-2. Create the event source by running the following command.
+1. Create the event-source by running the following command.

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/event-sources/emitter.yaml

-3. Create the gateway by running the following command,

-        kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/gateways/emitter.yaml

-4. Inspect the gateway pod logs to make sure the gateway was able to subscribe to the topic specified in the event source to consume messages.
+1. Inspect the event-source pod logs to make sure it was able to subscribe to the topic specified in the event source to consume messages.

-5. Create the sensor by running the following command,
+1. Create the sensor by running the following command,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/stable/examples/sensors/emitter.yaml

-6. Send message on emitter channel using one of the clients https://emitter.io/develop/golang/
+1. Send a message on emitter channel using one of the clients https://emitter.io/develop/golang/

-7. Once a message is published, an argo workflow will be triggered.
+1. Once a message is published, an argo workflow will be triggered.
 Run `argo list` to find the workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/FAQ/).